-TYPE NUMBER OF RULES NUMBER OF CRITERIA ADVANTAGES Basic One The rule must be satisfied.
+Туре Number of Rules Number of Criteria Advantages Basic One The rule must be satisfied.
 Up to four, but only one of each type.
-All criteria in the rule must be satisfied, narrowing the availability of the content item to students.
-You can set all four types of criteria from one page.
-If you choose to add release criteria later, access your basic rule from the Adaptive Release: Advanced page and build on it.
-Advanced Unlimited Only one of the rules must be satisfied.
-Unlimited All criteria in one of the rules must be satisfied.
-You can add multiple instances of the same type of criteria to a rule.
+All criteria in the rule must be satisfied, narrowing the availability of the content item You can set all four types of criteria from one page.
+If you choose to add release criteria later, access your basic rule from the Adaptive Release: to students.
+Advanced page and build on it.
+Advanced Unlimited Unlimited You can add multiple instances of the same type of criteria to a Only one of the rules must be All criteria in one of the rules must be satisfied. rule. satisfied.
 You can add multiple rules.